roamingsaint/db-bridge/README.md

 ### INI Profiles (`~/.db_bridge.cfg`)

-For multiple databases (MySQL, SQLite, Postgres, or multiple MySQL clusters), define profiles in:
+For multiple databases (MySQL, SQLite, PostgreSQL, or multiple instances of any), define profiles in:

 ```ini
 [DEFAULT]